 - Dr. Wirgin is the first to identify a mechanistic basis to resistance to toxicants in any vertebrate population.
 In collaboration with Dr. Hahn (Boston University Superfund Program), he has determined that Atlantic tomcod from the Hudson River PCBs Superfund site have developed a dramatic resistance to PCB toxicity due to a single genetic mutation (aryl hydrocarbon receptor 2).
 Resistance developed rapidly (50 generations) due to strong selective pressure.

 - Drs.
-Zeleniuch-Jacquott and Wirgin collaborate on a study to assess whether polymorphisms in gene related to vitamin D metabolism and mode of action are related to breast cancer risk.
+Zeleniuch-Jacquotte and Wirgin collaborate on a study to assess whether polymorphisms in gene related to vitamin D metabolism and mode of action are related to breast cancer risk.